awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 }
 ```

-A required trust policy to enable Amazon Kendra to assume a role\.
+A required trust policy to allow Amazon Kendra to assume a role\.

 ```
 {